Teri Lyn Mannes (Principal)

 Ms. Pece earned her Bachelor’s Degree in Elementary Education from Valparaiso University in 2004.
 After Valpo, she taught Kindergarten for six years at Oak Brook Christian School.
 In 2007, she also received her Master’s Degree in Curriculum and Instruction from Concordia University Chicago.
-This year Ms. Pece has completed the Colloquy Program, a program regarding Lutheran doctrine for Lutheran teachers serving in a Lutheran school to become a Called Teacher.
+In 2015 Ms. Pece completed the Colloquy Program.

 Ms. Pece began teaching Second Grade at St. John’s in 2010, and she feels very blessed!
 She sees each student as a unique Child of God and loves being part of the learning and growth that takes place in the early childhood years.
 Ms. Pece has coached multiple sports and loves being active!
 Ms. Pece is thankful for the privilege to be part of the St. John’s community, and strives to promote a loving, Christ-centered classroom environment of learners to best individually meet each student’s needs.

 Ms. Pece lives in Darien, IL.
 She enjoys spending time with family and friends, and has many hobbies that include exercising, traveling, cooking, shopping, reading, and Chicago sports!

 Ms. Pece enjoys being active at St. John’s serving in Women’s Ministry and Vacation Bible School.
 She has also taught Sunday School, been a Youth Group Leader, and has attended four LCMS National Youth Gatherings.
 Ms. Pece believes it is a joy to be a Christian educator, Serving the Lord with gladness (Psalm 100), and “Always giving thanks to God the Father for everything.”
 (Ephesians 5:20)

 Email Julie Strasser